otto-de/jlineup/docs/CONFIGURATION.md

 ### `cookies`

  A list of cookies that are set on the site.
+A cookie document can simply consist of `name` and `value`.
+ Alternatively, you can specify a full cookie with `name`, `value`, `domain`, `path`, `expiry` and `secure`.
+ See the example for details.
+The expiration time has to be written as ISO 8601 string.

  * Scope: Site
- * Type: JSON Document
+ * Type: List of cookie documents
  * Default: `{}`
  * Example: `
             "cookies": [